mz99/Rails-Contracts-API/README.md

     POST   /api/v1/users                                 Creates a user

 ### User
-Create a user by sending a post request with parameters email:, password to endpoint:
+Create a user by sending a post request with parameters to:
-/api/v1/users
+    POST /api/v1/users
+    email = 'test@test.com'
+    password = '123456'

 ### Authentication
 Once a user has been created, attain a JWT token by sending a post request to :
-/api/v1/auth
+    POST /api/v1/auth
+    email = 'test@test.com'
+    password = '123456'

+### Contract management
+Once a JWT is given, place the JWT token in the request headers and then send a post request to:
+    POST   /api/v1/users/:user_id/contracts
+    contract[:vendor] = 'Lebara'
+    contract[:starts_on] = '20/12/2018'     'DD/MM/YYYY' format
+    contract[:ends_on] = '20/06/2019'       'DD/MM/YYYY' format
+    contract[:price] = '35'